What Is Stearic Acid?

 What Is The Difference Between Acids And Fatty Acids?

-Despite having acid in their name, fatty acids are very different from acids.
+Despite having acid in their name, fatty acids are very different from what you would generally think of as acids.
 Fatty acids are the building blocks for fats and oils.
 Unlike acids, they tend to be hydrating and gentle on the skin.

 What Are The Benefits of Stearic Acid In A Formulation?